Supermoto: Machines

-Prior to the 1990s, supermoto bikes, including the precursor motorcycles used in Superbikers, were converted open-class two-stroke motocross or enduro bikes desired for their light weight and jumping abilities.
+Prior to the 1990s, supermoto bikes, including the precursor motorcycles used in superbikes, were converted open-class two-stroke motocross or enduro bikes desired for their light weight and jumping abilities.
 The motorcycles currently used for supermoto racing are predominantly single-cylinder four-stroke-powered dirtbikes with 17 in, sometimes with 16.5 in front wheels.
 The 17 in wheels allow the use of up to 7.0 in superbike road racing slick tires.
 These are often hand-grooved on the rear tire to facilitate slightly better acceleration on the dirt stretches of a supermoto course.
 Suspension is lowered and slightly stiffened in comparison with a stock dirt bike, and braking power is improved with oversize front brake rotors and calipers.
 Despite the lack of trees on supermoto courses, hand guards are frequently added to supermoto bikes due to the extreme cornering angles achieved by riders.
 Hand guards also greatly improve survivability of the brake & clutch levers during a fall making supermoto bikes highly crash resistant and often able to quickly re-enter the fray during a race following a crash.

 In 1991, Italian manufacturer Gilera released the Nordwest model, the first factory-produced supermoto.
 Other European manufactures quickly followed suit, among them KTM, Husqvarna, Husaberg and CCM; all manufacturers whose emphasis were off-road models at the time.
 Models were developed for both track and road use.
 It took another ten years, until the mid-2000s for Japanese manufacturers, such as Yamaha (2004), Honda (2005) and Suzuki (2005) to start introducing supermoto models in the European market.
 The Italian factory TM Racing in Pesaro has started to produce a supermoto MX450F (2008) with the aluminum frame and racing character.
 Most of the supermoto bikes sold to the public are more domesticated models for road use rather than outright racing, for example the Suzuki DR-Z400SM.